elixir-europe/rdmkit/pages/rdm_cycle/re-using.md

 The re-use of data should be aligned with the intellectual property right e.g. by making sure it is available under a suiting license.
 For personal (sensitive) data all legal and technical requirements have to met before it can be accessed.
 Getting access to personal (sensitive) data often requires additional steps.

-## What tools and resources are available for Data Re-use?

-{% include toollist.html tag="re-use" %}

 ## Where can training materials and events about Data Re-use be found?

 {% include tess.html search="Data Re-use" %}